 A brief and incomplete list of people who might want the Rolling Stones Studio Album Vinyl Collection 1971-2016

 The first thing that came to mind when I heard about The Rolling Stones Studio Album Vinyl Collection 1971-2016 was who would need this?
 At $450 US, this is for the serious fan.

-Few bands, maybe none, can offer a box set so phat with material.
-15 […]
+Turn it around: The Story of East Bay Punk gets a deluxe package release.
 One of the guidelines that Green Day set when entrusting a film about the roots of East Bay punk to first time director Corbett Redford was to not mystify nostalgia to […]

 One look at this image from Gaslight Anthem’s ‘59 Sound Sessions Photobook and you can smell the beer.
 Sweat in the air.
 Cramped dance floor.
 The low suspended ceiling adds to the romance.
 The thrill of seeing a band about to step up fuelled by […]

 The Joe Strummer Foundation has recently launched a new store to help raise money for its various causes.
 The JSF, ex-Strummervile, was created after the death of The Clash frontman in December 2002.
 Strummer, along with being one of the coolest punks to ever dawn a safety pin, was a huge proponent of live music to inspire young people.
 Today the JSF continues to fight for the importance of music and art in our lives with a focus on helping struggling musicians and young bands getting heard.